 It is the student's responsibility to be attentive to the course syllabus and successfully complete the course materials prior to the end date.
 Any concerns about course completion should be communicated to the faculty instructor as soon as possible.

-COURSE CREDIT LIMIT: Summer courses are taught at an accelerated pace.
-Students may enroll in up to 12 credits for the summer online term and up to 15 credits on a case-by-case scenario.
-Students wishing to enroll in more than 12 credits for the summer session should contact the Registrar's Office at firstname.lastname@example.org.
+COURSE LIMIT: Winter Term courses are taught at an accelerated pace.
+Students may register for no more than two courses.
+Students wishing to enroll in more than two courses should contact the Registrar's Office at firstname.lastname@example.org.

 COURSE DROP: Students may drop the course up to five calendar days, starting with the course's start date, and receive full reimbursement.
 Students must email the faculty instructor and the Registrar's Office at email@example.com to drop a course.
 Dropped courses do not appear on a student's transcript.